hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 * {@link Chaincode#setPackage setPackage} - Provide the package when not packaging this chaincode locally.
 * {@link Chaincode#setPackage setPackageId} - Provide the package ID when not installing this chaincode package locally.

-The chaincode instance will allow for the packaging and installing of chaincode to a peer within your organization with the following methods.
+The chaincode instance will allow you to package a chaincode and install it on your peers with the following methods:
 * {@link Chaincode#package package} Package the files at the locations provided.
 * {@link Chaincode#install install} Install the package on the specified peers.